 Good luck and have fun.

-Help stamp out MBR partitions.
+Help stamp out MBR partition tables.
 Use GPT instead!

 I am in the process of ditching my iPhone 4S (to get the HTC One XL this Friday which is one of the few 4G LTE phones we can get over here for Telstra)

 As a former fruit user both desktop and phone, as well as having sashayed back and forth with Android I still prefer Android and it has come ahead in leaps and bounds with ICS.